museumsforall/beautiful-jekyll/understanding-to-make.md

 In order to test our paper prototype, we first conducted [heuristic evaluations](https://museumsforall.github.io/2018-11-01-Heuristic-Evaluation/) along with a walk-through of our prototype.
 We then proceeded to conducting three [usability tests](https://museumsforall.github.io/2018-11-09-usability-testing-review/) with people of various backgrounds.

+For each of our usability tests, we introduced our project with some background about the HCI course we are currently in and a vague description of the goal/purpose of our project.
+We emphasized the importance of thinking aloud and oversharing opinions and thoughts during the test.
+We then read a simple background story to the particpant.
+Then we asked our particpant to complete the first task followed by the second task.
+Our roles (facilitator, observer) changed for each usability test.

 ### Testing Results